Senior Citizens in New Jersey: Demographic Shifts and Regional Breakdown

 Private elder law attorneys specialize in areas such as estate planning, wills, and navigating Medicaid.
 These attorneys help seniors and their families protect their assets and ensure their long-term care plans are legally sound.

-Purpose: Provides information and services related to healthcare, housing, nutrition, and senior care assistance.
-It also offers access to programs like the Aging and Disability Resource Connection (ADRC) and the State Health Insurance Assistance Program (SHIP).
+Information and services related to healthcare, housing, nutrition, and senior care assistance.
+It also offers access to programs like the Aging and Disability Resource Connection and the State Health Insurance Assistance Program (SHIP), sponsors NJSave online application to help low-income older adults and individuals with disabilities save money on Medicare premiums, prescription costs, and other living expenses

 Purpose: Offers resources for finding affordable housing, senior housing options, and rental assistance programs for low- to moderate-income senior citizens.